Does AI Copywriting Work? We Tested ChatGPT Against 6 of The Best AI Writing Softwares So You Don't Have To

 To keep it fair, I’ll be giving each software the same two tasks; a B2B blog article, and an eCommerce product description.

-For B2B brands, the most the time-consuming content production centers around blog articles where subject matter is factual and perhaps more complex.
-For eCommerce the content marketing foundation can rest more heavily on product descriptions, which need to be more inspirational and potentially also educational.
+For B2B brands, the most the time-consuming content production centers around blog articles where subject matter is factual, educational, sometimes opinionated, and often more complex.
+For eCommerce the content marketing foundation can rest more heavily on product descriptions which usually need to be inspirational or creative.

-I’m basing the examples below on these two pieces of existing content, for reference:
+I’m basing the examples below on these two pieces of human-written content, for reference:

-- B2B blog article inputs - Types of Online Advertising To Fuel Your Revenue Growth
+- B2B blog article topic - Types of Online Advertising To Fuel Your Revenue Growth

-- eCommerce product description inputs - Embrava Sports Water Bottle
+- eCommerce product - Embrava Sports Water Bottle

 Content Writing Challenges

-- Use general discernment - Content representing your brand needs to be carefully considered for alignment.
-I have to use discernment regarding the information or wording I include, considering how it fits with the brand to influence reader perception.
+- Understand the brand strategy - As an editor, content representing your brand needs to be carefully considered for alignment.
+I have to use discernment regarding the information or wording I include, considering how it fits with the brand strategy to influence reader perception.

-And of course, this doesn’t include the strategic aspects of deciding what content to write and where to publish it.
-That’s another specialism on its own.
-However, martech is still fundamental in that sphere by providing data such as engagement statistics, keyword volume research or trending topics.
+And of course, this doesn’t include the strategic aspects of deciding what content to write in the first place, or where to publish it.

 Before we proceed, a quick note about language and translations.
 Having worked in organizations that translate English copy for international target audiences, I know that AI-generated translations rarely deliver adequate copy.
 English doesn’t translate literally into other languages without the human ability to interpret and rephrase or paraphrase correctly for the specific language.
 It would be a time-saver rather than replace the need for a translator.
 Combining that with my distinct lack of foreign language fluency, I’m focusing on English content requirements only.